 A towering 17th-century intellectual whose fierce scholarly debates, including a famous clash with John Milton over regicide, shook the republic of letters.

-Claudius Salmasius lived in a world of ink, parchment, and fierce ideological combat.
-Born Claude Saumaise in France, he became one of Europe’s most formidable humanist scholars, a man who could parse ancient Greek texts and ignite political firestorms with equal facility.
+Claudius Salmasius defended the executed King Charles I of England in 'Defensio Regia,' a learned polemic for monarchy that prompted a brutal rebuttal from John Milton.
+Born Claude Saumaise in France, he became one of Europe's most formidable humanist scholars.
 His reputation earned him a prestigious professorship at Leiden, where his output was colossal—editions of classical authors, theological tracts, and historical works.
-His fame, however, turned to infamy when he was commissioned to defend the executed King Charles I of England.
-His 'Defensio Regia' was a learned polemic for monarchy, which prompted a brutal and personal rebuttal from John Milton, who was writing for the new English Commonwealth.
-The Milton-Salmasius feud became the intellectual proxy war of the age, cementing Salmasius’s legacy not just as a brilliant antiquarian, but as a central combatant in the battle of ideas that defined his century.
+The Milton-Salmasius feud became the intellectual proxy war of the age.
+Salmasius's legacy rests not just on his brilliance as an antiquarian, but on his role as a central combatant in the battle of ideas that defined his century.
+He lived from 1588 to 1653, a man of ink, parchment, and fierce ideological combat.

 The biggest hits of 1588